Please Note

 Children born abroad are no longer automatically considered Italian citizens at birth unless:

-• They have a parent or grandparent who was solely an Italian citizen (including at the time of death), or
+- They have a parent or grandparent who was solely an Italian citizen (including at the time of death), or

-• A parent or adoptive parent lived in Italy for two continuous years as an Italian citizen before the child's birth or adoption.
+- A parent or adoptive parent lived in Italy for two continuous years as an Italian citizen before the child's birth or adoption.

 However, such children may still acquire citizenship ("per acquisto") under these conditions:

-• Their parent is recognised as an Italian citizen by birth, and
+- Their parent is recognised as an Italian citizen by birth, and the birth is registered within one year, or

-• The child resides in Italy for two continuous years while still a minor.
+- The child resides in Italy for two continuous years while still a minor.

 Current JS-recognised citizens (recognised through jure sanguinis) are confirmed as Italian by birth.
-For minor children of these citizens who have not yet been recognised, there is a grace period through May 31, 2026 (11:59 PM Rome time) to register the birth—regardless of the child’s age—for citizenship acquisition.
+For minor children of these citizens who have not yet been recognised, there is a grace period through May 31, 2026 (11:59 PM Rome time) to register the birth — regardless of the child's age — for citizenship acquisition.

-Differences in Eligibility: Citizenship From Birth vs Citizenship by Acquisition
+Citizenship From Birth vs. By Acquisition

 Italian citizenship can be acquired in two main ways: from birth or by acquisition.
 The conditions vary based on where you were born, your parent or grandparent's citizenship status, and whether certain legal or residency actions were taken.